sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/compensation/index.md

 ## Pay philosophy overview

-**Generous**: We want to pay more competitively than most companies, so we leverage aggregate data from thousands of technology companies (using [Radford](https://radford.aon.com/en-us/products/surveys/pre-ipo-compensation-survey) salary survey data and/or external compensation experts) and compensate all teammates at the 75th percentile of their respective salary band as a starting point.
-This means that teammates can expect to be paid above average while working at Sourcegraph.
+**Generous**: We want to pay more competitively than most companies, so we leverage aggregate data from thousands of technology companies _based in zone 1 - the high cost of labor zone_ (using [Radford](https://radford.aon.com/en-us/products/surveys/pre-ipo-compensation-survey) salary survey data and/or external compensation experts).
+We then compensate all teammates at the 75th percentile of their respective salary band as a starting point.
+This means that teammates can expect to be paid _above average_ while working at Sourcegraph.
 Salary bands are determined based on 1) role 2) level and 3) location.

-- We believe opening up offers to negotiations can lead to inequitable and biased compensation in the long term, so we only negotiate compensation if there’s a business-critical need to do so (this requires approval by the Executive sponsor, Head of People, Head of Ops, and CEO).
 - We re-evaluate our compensation ranges every 12 months, in alignment with our [Impact Review Process](../../../departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md), to ensure our compensation remains up-to-date and market competitive.
 This means that every 12 months, our band entry point may go up, down, or stay the same.
 And if our band goes down, we will never decrease our teammate’s pay.
+- We believe opening up offers to negotiations can lead to inequitable and biased compensation in the long term, so we only negotiate compensation if there’s a business-critical need to do so (this requires approval by the Executive sponsor, Head of People, Head of Ops, and CEO).
 - Note: the People Team owns the compensation strategy and ultimately has the right to make final band determinations when Radford (our primary data source) doesn’t align with the needs of the business.

 **Performance-based**: We pay for performance in order to motivate and retain our teammates.
 We reward strong performance through merit increases, promotions, annual equity refreshes, and spot bonuses.
 [You can read more about our merit process here](../../../departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md#merit-philosophy).
 [Read more about how we create a high performance culture here](../../../departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md#how-we-approach-compensation-decisions).